MicrosoftDocs/cpp-docs/docs/standard-library/function-objects-in-the-stl.md

 }
 ```

 The last line of the `main` function shows how you call the function object.
-This call looks like a call to a function, but it is actually calling operator() of the Functor type.
+This call looks like a call to a function, but it's actually calling operator() of the Functor type.
 This similarity between calling a function object and a function is how the term function object came about.

 ## Function Objects and Containers